 - Federal Emissions Warranty: The federal government requires car manufacturers to cover a number of emissions parts for 2 years or 24,000 miles.
 Dodge covers all of these parts under the bumper-to-bumper warranty for 3 years or 36,000 miles.
 Additionally, catalytic converters and powertrain control modules are covered for 8 years or 80,000 miles according to federal regulations.

 - Roadside Assistance: If you purchase a new Dodge, you get 24/7 roadside assistance for 5 years or 60,000 miles.
-It includes flat tire service, emergency gas, battery jump assistance, and lockout service.
+This includes flat tire service, emergency gas, battery jump assistance, and lockout service.
 It also includes towing to the nearest dealership if you break down.

 What Isn’t Covered Under Dodge’s Warranty?

 It also doesn’t cover damage from using the wrong fluids, modifying parts, or installing third-party parts.
 Modification won’t necessarily void your Dodge warranty, but doing anything that tampers with the odometer definitely will.
-Damage from driving over curbs or overloading the car isn’t covered under Dodge’s warranty either.
+Damage from driving over curbs or overloading the car isn’t covered under Dodge’s warranty, either.

 Also, a number of parts are only covered for 1 year or 12,000 miles under the bumper-to-bumper Dodge warranty.
 These include: